GabeeCoding/pulseaudio-soundboard/README.md

 #copy over the scripts from this repo to the soundboard folder
 cp -v ./scripts/* ~/soundboard
 ```

+You also need to edit the `togglemix.sh` script, on the line where the module is loaded, change the source to your real mic input device name (step 2 shows how to find it)

 ### Step 1 - Initialise audio devices